 Bloodhound Background Info & History

-Known for their impressive sense of smell, the Bloodhound is a popular breed that has been around for centuries.
+Known for their impressive sense of smell, the Bloodhound dog or St Hubert Hound is a popular dog breed that has been around for centuries.
+It’s this exact characteristic that they’re sometimes called a “scent hound”.
 While their origins may be unknown, they have been traced throughout Mediterranean countries as early as 3 A.D.
 According to researchers, the Bloodhound breed was brought to Europe from Constantinople and was eventually brought to England, France, Belgium, and other nearby countries.

-Later in the 18th century, Bloodhounds were used in England to track down felons, capitalizing on their hunting skills in criminal pursuits.
+Later in the 18th century, Bloodhounds were used in England to track down felons, capitalizing on their hunting skills to track a scent trail in criminal pursuits.
 Even Benjamin Franklin was interested in acquiring a few Bloodhounds for special tracking missions.

 Today, the Bloodhound is used by law enforcements across America, mostly in their tracking or search and rescue divisions.
 All in all, this breed is gentle, kind, and even-tempered, which makes it a great pet for any household.